jevidin/CMPT353_Project/README.md

 $python project.py data/*.csv output
 ```

-# Order of Execution

-idk if we need this??
+Before running, ensure project has a data directory with csv files inside of it.
 # Files Produced

-After running the code, there should be x images in output, names:
+After running the code, this program will create output for each data file, a walk datagraph, frequency graph in the output directory, as well as Mann-U p-values on the terminal.